Strange126/airbaseNavigator/README.md

 # Using Google Maps My Maps to Draw Polygons, Customize, and Export

-This guide explains how to use Google Maps My Maps to draw polygons, customize them (name, color, description), and export them as CSV for further use.
+This guide explains how to use Google Maps My Maps to draw polygons, customize them (name, description), and export them as CSV for further use.

 ---